gonziilla/myretail/README.md

 •    Completeness:  Were problems addressed, did the code run?
 Is it production ready (if not, explain why)

-•    Do you have any examples of design work?

 •    Have you done any work where you have had to scale your code?

 •    Testing—how did you test?